 Because of the serious responsibilities of the pharmacy profession and the necessity to maintain public trust in the profession, students face disciplinary action by the School of Pharmacy if they abuse alcohol or drugs, consume illegal drugs or other substances of abuse, or possess, distribute, or sell drugs illegally.
-Students will be subject to drug and alcohol screening and the results of such tests will be made known to the Office of Admissions and Student Affairs for further adjudication.
+Students will be subject to drug testing and the results of such tests will be made known to the Office of Experiential Learning for further adjudication.